Seniors McKinley Wright, Brad Davison and Nate Reuvers optimistic about final college basketball seasons

 After making the Big Ten’s all-freshman team, Davison saw his scoring average drop from 12.1 eventually to 9.9 last season.
 Injury and switching backcourt roles kept him from a breakout year, but he continued to lead the Badgers with toughness and clutch performances.

-In his last eight games, Davison averaged nearly 15 points, which included 20 points in a two-point win vs. the Gophers in Madison.
+In his past eight games, Davison averaged nearly 15 points, which included 20 points in a two-point win vs. the Gophers in Madison.

 When Davison and Reuvers left their home state to play for the U’s border rival, expectations were through the roof, with Wisconsin reaching back-to-back Final Fours in 2014 and 2015.